Gujarat: Language

-Gujarati is the official language of the state.
-It is spoken natively by 86% of the state's population, or 52 million people (as of 2011).
-Hindi is the second-largest language, spoken by over 6% of the population.
-Marathi is also spoken in urban areas.
+Gujarati is the official language of the state of Gujarat.
+An Indo-Aryan language, it is spoken natively by 86% of the state's population, or 52 million people (as of 2011).
+Hindi is the second-most frequently spoken language in the state, being spoken by more than 6% of the population.
+Marathi also is spoken in urban areas.

-People from the Kutch region of Gujarat also speak in the Kutchi mother tongue, and to a great extent understand Sindhi as well.
+People from the Kutch region of Gujarat also speak in the Kutchi mother tongue and, to a great extent, understand Sindhi as well.
 Memoni is the mother tongue of Kathiawar and Sindhi Memons, most whom are Muslims.

-Almost 88% of the Gujarati Muslims speak Gujarati as their mother tongue, whilst the other 12% speak Urdu.
-A sizeable proportion of Gujarati Muslims are bilingual in the two languages; Islamic academic institutions (Darul Uloom) place a high prestige on learning Urdu and Arabic, with students' memorising the Quran and ahadith, and emphasising the oral and literary importance of mastering these languages as a compulsory rite of religion.
+Almost 88% of the Gujarati Muslims speak Gujarati as their mother tongue and the remaining 12% speak Urdu.
+A sizeable proportion of Gujarati Muslims are bilingual in the two languages.

-In rural areas among the tribals, various Bhil dialects are spoken by around 1.37% of the population.
-In the northeast, Bhili is spoken, in the central part is spoken Bhili, Bhilali and Vasava, while in the southeast is spoken Dangi, Varli Chodri and Dhodia which are related to Marathi.
+In rural areas among the tribals, various Bhil dialects are spoken by approximately 1.37% of the population.
+In the northeast part of the state Bhili is spoken, in the central part of the state Bhili, Bhilali, and Vasava are spoken, while in the southeast part of the state Dangi, Varli, Chodri, and Dhodia (which are related to Marathi) are spoken.

-Apart from this, English, Bengali, Kannada, Malayalam, Marwari, Odia, Punjabi, Tamil, Telugu and others are spoken by a considerable number of economic migrants from other states of India seeking employment.
+Apart from this, English, Bengali, Kannada, Malayalam, Marwari, Odia, Punjabi, Tamil, Telugu, and others are spoken by a considerable number of economic migrants from other states of India who are seeking employment.

-The languages taught in schools under the three-language formula are:
+Under the three-language formula, the languages taught in schools are: